-Confirmed ILCs for Fall 2014
+Confirmed ILCs for Spring 2015

 This learning community exposes students to the workings of the governmental and political processes in Washington, DC.
 Through internship assignments, classroom instruction, and directed readings and research, students will develop a greater appreciation of the policy-making process.
 The courses are offered in Washington, DC (each course is a 2-unit course), and registration is by permission of the instructor.

 GOV 395-ILC Washington Internship — Kraus — TBA

 GOV 396-ILC Dynamics of American Government — Kraus — TBA